trevordevore/levure/framework/helpers/preferences/README.md

   - filename: "[[FRAMEWORK]]/helpers/preferences"
 ```

-## Specify the preferences file name
+## Set the preferences file name

-You specify the preferences file name for the platforms your application supports in `app.yml`.
+You set the preferences file name for the platforms your application supports in `app.yml`.
 You can provide an optional default file name for all platforms and then override it for specific platforms.

 The preferences file is stored in the folder returned by `levureApplicationDataFolder()` on all platforms except macOS, where it is stored in `~/Library/Preferences`, so you should specify only the name of the preferences file without any other path information.